 So many of us banged our heads against the wall of love and frustration, wondering (and often pleading):

-“Why can’t my partner understand that his driving is going to kill him (and me!) some day?”
+- “Why can’t my partner understand that someday his driving is going to kill him (and me and maybe our children, too)?”

 Chapter 15 helps us integrate everything we’ve learned up to this point, so that we can raise the subject of ADHD with our partner and have more confidence that we will be heard.